Model Editing as a Robust and Denoised variant of DPO: A Case Study on Toxicity: Editing with is a Robust and Sample Efficient Replacement to DPO

-\paragraph{Centering is Crucial to Retaining Model Capability} Each direction in the model embeddings $\mT_\ell$ encodes different information, and our method aims to apply edits along the directions that purely encode toxic information.
+\paragraph{Centering is Crucial to Retaining Model Capability} Each direction in the model embeddings $\mT_\ell$ encodes different information, and our method aims to apply edits along only the directions that encode toxic information.
 Directions that may partially or totally encode desired knowledge (for example, the context subspace in Figure~\ref{fig:illustration}), if included in the edit, can significantly harm model capability.
-This effect can be seen starkly with the corpus-wide mean $\vmu$, which is a direction that encodes basic syntactic knowledge like stop words and frequent tokens (Table~\ref{tab:proj-censored}).
-This phenomenon is illustrated in Table~\ref{tab:centering-ablation-gpt2} with GPT-2, using 500 datapoints for editing.
-Including the corpus mean direction in the edit breaks the model, as evidenced by the model's high perplexity and nonsensical generations.
+This effect is seen starkly with the corpus-wide mean $\vmu$, which is a direction that encodes basic syntactic knowledge like stop words and frequent tokens (Table~\ref{tab:proj-censored}).
+In Table~\ref{tab:centering-ablation-gpt2} (with GPT-2, using 500 datapoints for editing), including the corpus mean direction in the edit breaks the model, as evidenced by the model's high perplexity and nonsensical generations.

 \paragraph{Editing Only Higher Layers Better Preserves Model Capabilities} \method (Algorithm~\ref{algo:edit}) uses a hyperparameter $L_0$ that marks the first layer of the model to be edited (i.e., all layers from $L_0$ to $L$ are edited).
-Prior work~\cite{geva2022transformer, geva2021transformer} has shown lower layers to process shallow features, while higher layers encode semantic information.
+Prior work~\citep{geva2022transformer, geva2021transformer} has shown lower layers to process shallow features, while higher layers encode semantic information.
 For this reason, we always choose $L_0$ to be one of the middle layers of the model.
 We justify this choice in Figure~\ref{fig:layerwise-ablation} (accompanying Table~\ref{tab:layerwise-ablation-gpt2}), where we show that edits applied on higher layers best reduce toxicity while still preserving model capability.